input-output-hk/Alonzo-testnet/Alonzo-solutions/exercise3/README.md

 #### Part 1.1 Fund the new account
 Build a simple transaction for funding the new account.
 Use the initial account of the testnet that claimed the goddy-bag of test-ADA and send some amount.

-To initialize the transaction we have to [build a raw transaction](https://web.archive.org/web/20210530221611/https://docs.cardano.org/projects/cardano-node/en/latest/stake-pool-operations/simple_transaction.html), we will use the `--mary-era` flag when needded
+To initialize the transaction we have to [build a raw transaction](https://docs.cardano.org/projects/cardano-node/en/latest/stake-pool-operations/simple_transaction.html), we will use the `--mary-era` flag when needded

 - i) Get protocol parameters

-Save the parameters in a json file `protocol.json`
+Save the parameters in a json file `protocol001.json`
 ```
 cardano-cli query protocol-parameters \
 --testnet-magic 5 \
---out-file ./txs/protocol.json
+--out-file ./txs/protocol001.json
 ```

 - ii) Draft the transaction
-Save the draft in `tx.draft`
+Save the draft in `tx001.draft`

 ```
 cardano-cli transaction build-raw \